 Children living in low income households

-Date Updated: January 2013
+Date Updated: January 2014

-Poverty increases the likelihood of poor nutrition and other health problems, housing transience, unstable parent and caregiver relationships, negative peer group influences and other factors known to impact on educational achievement.
+Parental income has a direct impact on whether a family can afford fees, transport costs, and other significant costs that may be associated with education services.
+Higher income and wealth provides access to a wider range of life experiences and to resources that can support learning.
+Conversely, poverty is associated with a greater likelihood of poor nutrition and other health problems, housing transience, unstable parent and caregiver relationships, negative peer group influences and other factors known to impact on educational achievement.

 How We Are Going

 The poverty threshold for this indicator is calculated in two ways.
 'Fixed poverty threshold' is where household income is 60% below the median at a fixed point in time, in this case 2007.
 Alternatively, a 'Moving poverty threshold' is where a household income is measured against the median for the same year the data is collected.

 The 'Fixed poverty threshold' time series shows whether there was a decrease in children living in households below the 2007 median in subsequent years.
 This gives an idea of whether income was improving for these households since the 2007 benchmark year.
 The 'Moving poverty threshold' shows whether there was improvement in relation to the median (i.e. all other households) each year.